 Our team is experienced both in PHP programming and Node.js development.
 We have a portfolio with both PHP-based applications and Node.js-based applications as well as mixed ones.
-What do we take into account when considering which tool to use?
+What do we take into account when considering which tool to use in custom software development?

 - PHP cannot work without a web server.
 Node.js has built-in tools for creating servers, hence it can work without the help of external servers.
 However, as a rule, Nginx server is used as a reverse proxy before Node.js server on a production hardware server.